 - Others matters as appropriate

-- The Exit Interview Questionnaire is used to systematically record employee feedback and may become part of the employee’s personnel file, if employee gives permission for placement in the personnel file.
+- The exit interview questionnaire is used to systematically record employee feedback and may become part of the employee’s personnel file, if the employee gives permission.
 The information is used to write a year-end summary report for the President’s review with permission from the employee.
 Names of respondents are not included in the summary report.

 - Separation documents such as the Personnel Action Form are completed by the supervisor and routed for approval.

 Statement of Accountability and Responsibility

-The President, through the Executive Director of Human Resources and the Office of Human Resources, shall be responsible for enforcing human resources policies and procedures.
-The Office of Human Resources shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Vice President of Finance/Chief Financial Officer and the Office of Human Resources, shall be responsible for enforcing human resources policies and procedures.
+The Office of Human Resources shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

 SFCC Governing Board approved: 9/20/07